nborzunov/nborzunov/README.md

 #### 📝 Bio:

-I`m an 20 years ***front-end developer***.
+I`m a 21-year-old ***front-end developer***.
 Currently, I am open to all suggestions.

 #### What I am studying:

-- I'm improving my knowledge of JavaScript, React, Angular and Web at all.
+- I'm improving my knowledge of JavaScript, React, Angular, and Web in general.
 - I'm learning Rust as a second programming language.

 #### Main Skills: